amanoxsolutions/mlops-realtime-data-ingestion/resources/sagemaker/pipeline-modelmonitor-code/README.md

 }
 ```

-## Sample Code Layout
+## Code Layout

-This AWS CodeCommit repository is created as part of creating a Project in SageMaker.
+This repository was modified from an AWS Project in SageMaker.
 The sample code is organized as follows:

 ```
 .
-├── README.md
-├── __init__.py
 ├── buildspec.yml                           # used by the AWS CodeBuild project to
 |                                             execute get_baselines_and_configs.py
 ├── get_baselines_and_configs.py            # gets baselines/configs files and updates configs files